ItsZeusBro/FileInteractionModel/README.md

 The File Interaction Sexy Transaction Model is specified as a Turing Complete File Computer.

+FIST handles all of your file system needs in 5 functions.

 ## We can begin with the 12 Main Concepts:

 1. Files